joe7575/vm16/doc/introduction.md

 bneg  [X], +4    ; skip the next 2 word instruction
 ```

-### dbnz - Decrement and branch if zero
+### dbnz - Decrement and branch if not zero

-Decrement operand1 and branch to the address operand2 when operand1 becomes zero.
+Decrement operand1 and branch to the address operand2 until operand1 becomes zero.
 operand1 can be any memory location/register, operand2 an absolute and relative address.

 ```